 The effective selling rate and/or cross-exchange rate of the Central Bank of the Republic of Turkey on the date of determination shall be taken as a basis in determining the monetary values specified above.

 In January 2022, TL regulation was introduced in the transactions of real estate purchase and naturalization by investing.

 According to the regulation change published in the Official Gazette; The foreign currency amount to be obtained from the sale of a house to a foreigner will be sold to the Central Bank through a bank and converted into TL.
 Likewise, the amount that foreigners are obliged to keep in the bank for investment will also be converted into TL.

-Feel free to contact Antalya Lawyer Ceren Topcu İncetaban to find out more about the conditions for obtaining citizenship by investment.
+Feel free to contact Lawyer Ceren Topcu İncetaban to find out more about the conditions for obtaining turkish citizenship by investment in Turkey.

 • What are the stages of acquiring Turkish citizenship through investment?

 The acquisition of Turkish citizenship by investment consists of three (3) stages:

 - Fulfilling one of the investment conditions specified in Article 20 of the Regulation and stated above and obtaining a Certificate of Conformity from the relevant institution,